 - Two doses of Measles, Mumps, Rubella (MMR) immunization or proof of immunity/positive titer.

 - Two doses of Varicella (chicken pox) immunization or proof of immunity/positive titer.

 - Hepatitis B immunization series (3 immunizations), or proof of immunity/positive titer.

 - Annual flu vaccine before posted date.

-Negative TB Skin test (PPD) annually or negative chest x-ray every three years
+Negative TB Skin test (PPD), QuantiFERON blood test, or chest x-ray annually.

 CPR for the Healthcare Provider (American Heart Association) Basic Life Support (BLS)

 Licensed Vocational Nurse Applicants (LVN-BS Nursing)

 The licensed vocational nurse who wishes placement with advanced standing to earn a B.S. degree in nursing must: